The STI Files: Bacterial Vaginosis

 How is it spread?
 BV can result any time something causes a change in the vaginal environment, making it easier for an overgrowth of one particular bacteria to occur, or from activities which introduce new bacteria into the vagina.
 This can be achieved through vaginal or anal intercourse, manual sex, shared sex toys, vaginal intercourse wearing a condom that was also used for anal intercourse or through nonsexual activities such as wiping improperly after a bowel movement or the use of antibiotics.

 What are its symptoms?
 The main symptom of BV is often a thin, creamy greyish-white, odorous vaginal discharge.
 A sudden increase in discharge that does not seem to pass within a handful of days or which isn't related to the appropriate fertility phase can often be a sign of BV.
 A fish-like odor is sometimes noticeable especially after intercourse or exercise.
-Some women with BV may have mild itching or burning with urination.
-Nearly half of the women with clinical signs of BV, however, report no symptoms.
+Some people with BV may have mild itching or burning with urination.
+Nearly half of the people with clinical signs of BV, however, report no symptoms.

 How is it diagnosed?
 By an examination of a sample of vaginal fluid under a microscope, either stained or in special lighting, to detect the presence of the organisms associated with BV.
 Diagnosis is based on the absence of lactobacilli, the presence of numerous "clue cells" (cells from the vaginal lining that are coated with BV organisms), a fishy odour, and/or decreased acidity or change in pH of vaginal fluid.